Innovative Solutions for Future Steering System Challenges

 A key decision in designing battery electric vehicles (BEV) is battery placement.
 Generally, battery placement is central and low in the vehicle to optimize vehicle ride and handling characteristics.
 Often the forward edge of this central, low battery placement blocks where the intermediate shaft (I-shaft) would traditionally bridge between the steering column to the steering gear.
 These components are important because they connect the driver to the vehicle while also playing a critical behind-the-scenes safety role during a crash.

 To overcome this obstacle in BEVs, one solution is to find a way for the I-shaft to reach over the forward edge of the battery.
-Nexteer engineers’ first inventive solution is to apply an I-shaft with a proprietary high angle constant velocity joint.
+Nexteer engineers’ first inventive solution is to apply an I-shaft with a proprietary high angle joint.
 With angles capable of up to 62 degrees, this I-shaft high angle joint reaches over (the battery) and provides excellent steering control.
 This solution also can be applied to overcome other fuel-efficient, hybrid vehicle powertrain packaging challenges.

 The second solution in the foreseeable future is to eliminate the I-shaft as Steer-by-Wire (SbW) is applied.
 Here the mechanical connection between the hand wheel and road wheels is replaced with sensors, algorithms and actuators.
 SbW not only solves the issue of circumventing battery packaging but it also isolates the passenger compartment environmentally and during a severe crash.
 Vehicle assembly becomes simplified as the hand wheel and road wheel actuators are completely modular.